 RegistrationWith successful registrations achieved for 26 substances, the Consortium’s registration activity is now focused on maintaining dossier quality and making updates to the existing registrations in light of new information.

-The dossier updates will also include the results of the Consortium’s latest employee blood lead survey, which covers the period 2013-2016.
+The dossier updates also include the results of the Consortium’s latest employee blood lead survey, which covers the period 2013-2016.

 From 2018, the Consortium will introduce refined substance identity profiles (SIPs) for the Consortium’s UVCBs, in light of extensive work under the remit of the Eurometaux Intermediates Taskforce.